 When was the last time you wrote a postcard?
 Received one?
 For me, it hasn’t been lately or frequently enough.
 In today’s online world, the postcard is losing ground to cheaper, more instantaneous and farther-reaching units of communication.
-It now competes with text messages, tweets and status updates.
+It now competes with text messages, tweets and the almighty Instagram.
 It can’t keep up.

 Postcards are a genre, and some turn out better than others.
 Here are my tips for writing a more picture-perfect postcard while traveling (or even from home).